wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - The AddSpiderButton is not yet visually aligned with the left cloud; further adjustments are needed.

 ### Technical Decisions

+- **Statistics System Refactoring:**
+  - Chose to separate statistics entries into their own file to preserve daily journal functionality
+  - Decided to follow the same AI-assisted pattern as the daily journal system
+  - Selected a phased implementation approach to manage complexity
+  - Trade-off: More files to manage, but better separation of concerns and preserved functionality

 - **Rainbow Refactor:**
   - Chose to replace the CSS/HTML background image with a React component to allow precise positioning of UI elements and improve maintainability.